typescene/typescene.github.io/docs/ref/ManagedObject.md

   * [.onManagedStateInactiveAsync()](#ManagedObject:onManagedStateInactiveAsync)
   * [.onManagedStateDestroyingAsync()](#ManagedObject:onManagedStateDestroyingAsync)
 layout: ref_doc
+pageintro: |
+  ManagedObject is the base class of most other framework classes, including Component.
 ---

 ## ![](/assets/icons/spec-class.svg)class ManagedObject {#ManagedObject}
 {:.spec}

 Base class for objects that have their own unique ID, life cycle including active/inactive and destroyed states, and managed references to other instances.

+> **Note:** To learn more about components and managed objects, refer to [this guide](/docs/guides/components).

 ### Constructor
 ```typescript